15 QUICK AND EASY WAYS TO SIMPLIFY YOUR SPACE

 10. Edit wherever possible

 There are many times in life when I find that less is best.
-Less clothes in my closet means I keep and wear the ones I love.
+Less clothes in my closet means I wear and enjoy the ones I love more.
 Less direct debits coming out of my bank account means I save more.
 Less stress means a happier and calmer me.

 If your space is stressing you out or it’s not working for you as well as you’d like it to, edit it.
 Keep one shelf of books not two.
 Clear your nightstand and keep just what you need for that night.
 Clear your spice cupboard, replace what you’ll actually use and free up some space.